 The legendary smartphone game, launched two years ago to huge fanfare and quickly becoming one of the most downloaded mobile apps in history, continues to entertain hundreds of local players daily.

-On Saturday around 200 regular players from Stourbridge and Kidderminster joined forces to celebrate the worldwide release of rare Pokemon.
+Earlier this year around 200 regular players from Stourbridge and Kidderminster joined forces to celebrate the worldwide release of rare Pokemon.
 Together they spent three hours circling the park to hunt down rare “shiny” versions of the elusive ‘dratini’, a lizard-like Pokemon monster.

 Stew Evans, from Wollaston, co-organised the gathering.
 He’s an admin for a closed Facebook group of around 400 players in Stourbridge.

 “There’s nothing negative about it.
 I have made friends of all ages, we meet up regularly, join in raids on gyms around the town.
 There’s an element of the game where you have to walk a distance to hatch eggs for new Pokemon so it’s great exercise.

 “For me and lots of players it’s about nostalgia, going back to the original Pokemon games and cards.”